bluerobotics/bluerobotics.github.io/brov2/assembly.md

 	<img src="/brov2/cad/brov2-pixhawk-fully-installed.png" class="img-responsive" style="max-width:700px" />

-4. Attach the PixHawk Raspberry Pi Assembly to the Electronics Tray.
+4. Attach the PixHawk Raspberry Pi Assembly to the Electronics Tray, using two of the self tapping screws and two of the spacers.
 Make sure that the orientation matches the picture.

 	<img src="/brov2/cad/brov2-pixhawk-on-pi-on-tray.png" class="img-responsive" style="max-width:700px" />

-5. Attach the Fathom-X Tether Interface Board to the Electronics Tray as shown.
+5. Attach the Fathom-X Tether Interface Board to the Electronics Tray using the four self tapping screws and four spacers.

 	<img src="/brov2/cad/brov2-fathomx-installed.png" class="img-responsive" style="max-width:700px" />